pkrisz5/repscidocker-v000/README.md

   * Github contains a dockerfile for the reproducible computing environment.
   * The GitHub is connected to DockerHub.
 If the 'Dockerfile' is modified and commited then a new image is built automaticaly on DockerHub

-The workflow is based on these links:
+The workflow for connecting Github and Docker hub is based on these links:

 Official sites: